Top 13 Venture Capital Firms Investing in EdTech Startups

 Image of Zane Venture Fund - Top VCs in EdTech

-Based in Atlanta, Zane Venture Fund invests in tech-enabled startups with a clear mission to back high-growth companies led by inspirational and often overlooked founders.
+Zane Venture Fund is an Atlanta-based firm that invests in tech-enabled startups with a specific mission to back companies led by inspirational and often overlooked founders.
+They focus on sectors including the future of health, EdTech, and B2B SaaS.

-• Industries of focus: EdTech, Health Care, B2B, SaaS, Wellness
+• Industries of focus: B2B, EdTech, Health Care, Nutrition, SaaS, Wellness

 • Geographical presence: Atlanta, Georgia